manuvarkey/GElectrical/docs/troubleshooting.md

 2. While inserting certain elements like `Grid`, ` Generator`, `Load` etc, the `Cycle Port` option do not seem to have any effect.

 > These elements are single port elements.
-Hence cycle ports will not change the attachment point and this behaviour is expected..
+Hence cycle ports will not change the attachment point.
+This behaviour is expected.